rahul96rajan/Fun_easy_mathemaical_theories_in_python/README.md

-# Super easy and fun mathemaical theories which has a greater scope of use than you could have imagined.
+# Super easy and fun mathemaical theories which have a greater scope of use than you could have imagined.

 Many mathematical theory are so simple that even a 4 year old can understand.
 But remember the real-world practical implementations are much more complex than the initial intuition.<br>